Lyman, New Hampshire

 Lyman is a town in Grafton County, New Hampshire, United States.
 The population was 585 at the 2020 census.

 History

 Lyman, along with Grantham, Lisbon, and eleven Vermont towns, was granted as compensation to General Phineas Lyman, a commander in the French and Indian War.
 According to the county gazetteer, "It was granted to Daniel Lyman and sixty-three others, November 10, 1761, its name being derived from the fact that eleven of the grantees bore the name of Lyman.
 The grantees failed to comply with the requirements of their charter, and thus forfeited their grant, but an extension of time was granted them July 20, 1769."
-Lyman was incorporated in 1761.
+Until 1854, Lyman included the land which is now Monroe, New Hampshire, but it was split due to the difficulty in traversing Gardner Mountain which formerly bisected the town.
 In 1880 it had a population of 665.

 Geography

 According to the United States Census Bureau, the town has a total area of 74.3 km2, of which 73.5 sqkm are land and 0.8 sqkm are water, comprising 1.03% of the town.
 The town is drained by tributaries of the Ammonoosuc River and is part of the Connecticut River watershed.
 The highest point in town is 2285 ft above sea level, just east of the summit of Signal Mountain, a knob along the ridge of Gardner Mountain, which defines the town's western boundary.

 The town's initial grant included land along the Connecticut River.
 In 1854 the portion of Lyman found west of "Gardner's Mountain" was separately incorporated as Monroe.